 There are circumstances where we wish to disclose or are compelled to disclose your Personal Data to third parties.
 This will only take place in accordance with the applicable law and for the purposes listed above.
 These scenarios include disclosure:

 - to our subsidiaries, branches or associated offices;

 - to our outsourced service providers or suppliers to facilitate the provision of our services or goods to our Users, for example, the disclosure to our payment and logistics service providers to ensure your orders are successfully processed and delivered;

-- subject to your consent, to our marketing partners, who may contact you by post, email, telephone, SMS or by other means.
+- subject to your express opt-in consent, to our marketing partners, who may contact you by post, email, telephone, SMS or by other means.
 If you do not wish to be contacted, you may unsubscribe by sending an e-mail to [email protected];

 - to third party service providers and consultants in order to protect the security or integrity of our business, including our databases and systems and for business continuity reasons;